-- 1.13.6.16 Westermost Rough and Humber Gateway offshore wind farms are situated to the west of the Hornsea Three array area, as shown on Figure 1.19. - 1.13.6.17 The Westermost Rough Environmental Statement (DONG Energy, 2009) concluded that changes in wave height along the shore resulting from the presence of the wind farm would be limited in magnitude, and therefore that changes in sediment transport would be insignificant. - 1.13.6.18 The Humber Gateway Environmental Statement (E.ON, 2009) considered potential changes to waves and concluded that wave heights will only be slightly reduced by the Humber Gateway project and therefore that there would be no significant impacts to coastal erosion. - 1.13.6.19 As can be seen from Figure 1.21 predicted changes to wave heights resulting from the operational presence of Hornsea Project One, Hornsea Project Two and Hornsea Three are expected to be very small (no greater than ~2.5%) as far west as Humber Gateway and Westermost Rough for any of the wave directions tested.
+- 1.13.6.19 Westermost Rough and Humber Gateway offshore wind farms are situated to the west of the Hornsea Three array area, as shown on Figure 1.19. - 1.13.6.20 The Westermost Rough Environmental Statement (DONG Energy, 2009) concluded that changes in wave height along the shore resulting from the presence of the wind farm would be limited in magnitude, and therefore that changes in sediment transport would be insignificant. - 1.13.6.21 The Humber Gateway Environmental Statement (E.ON, 2009) considered potential changes to waves and concluded that wave heights will only be slightly reduced by the Humber Gateway project and therefore that there would be no significant impacts to coastal erosion. - 1.13.6.22 As can be seen from Figure 1.21 predicted changes to wave heights resulting from the operational presence of Hornsea Project One, Hornsea Project Two and Hornsea Three are expected to be very small (no greater than ~2.5%) as far west as Humber Gateway and Westermost Rough for any of the wave directions tested.
 Moreover, potential wave interactions between the Hornsea Project One, Hornsea Project Two, Hornsea Three, Westermost Rough and Humber Gateway offshore wind farms will only occur for waves coming from an easterly direction.
 Based on available 36 year wave hindcast from the Hornsea Three array area, waves from this sector only occur for approximately 15% of the record and the majority of these waves are shorter period wind waves which will have recovered in height before reaching the Humber Gateway and Westermost Rough wind farms.
-Accordingly, the duration of time over which potential wave interaction could occur is very small and therefore any changes to sediment transport at the coast will be negligible. - 1.13.6.20 Lynn and Inner Dowsing, Triton Knoll, Race Bank, Dudgeon, Sheringham Shoal, and Lincs offshore wind farms are all situated to the southwest of the Hornsea Three array area, as shown on Figure 1.19.
-When waves are coming from the north, north northeast and northeast (approximately 15% of time), the footprint of predicted changes to wave heights resulting from Hornsea Project One, Hornsea Project Two and Hornsea Three overlaps with the location of Lynn and Inner Dowsing, Triton Knoll, Race Bank, Dudgeon, Sheringham Shoal and Lincs offshore wind farms (Figure 1.21). - 1.13.6.21 The Lynn and Inner Dowsing Environmental Statement (Centrica and Renewable Energy Ltd, 2003) predicted reductions in wave heights in the lee of the wind farms in the range 3 to 5%.
-These changes in wave heights were found to extend to the coast, warranting consideration of the potential for net changes in littoral transport.
-Longshore transport modelling indicated that the sheltering effect of the farms does not result in localised "hot spots" of erosion or accretion along the Lincolnshire coast.
-Rather the wind farms result in a small reduction in the net southerly transport of sediment to the south of Ingoldmells Point.
+Accordingly, the duration of time over which potential wave interaction could occur is very small and therefore any changes to sediment transport at the coast will be negligible. - 1.13.6.23 Lynn and Inner Dowsing, Triton Knoll, Race Bank, Dudgeon, Sheringham Shoal, and Lincs offshore wind farms are all situated to the southwest of the Hornsea Three array area, as shown on Figure 1.19.
+When waves are coming from the north, north northeast and northeast (approximately 15% of time), the footprint of predicted changes to wave heights resulting from Hornsea Project One, Hornsea Project Two and Hornsea Three overlaps with the location of Lynn and Inner Dowsing, Triton Knoll, Race Bank, Dudgeon, Sheringham Shoal and Lincs offshore wind farms (Figure 1.21).